-In secondary erythrocytosis, only the RBC line is increased, whereas in polycythemia vera (see Polycythemia Vera), RBCs, WBCs, and platelets may be increased.
-Any elevation of Hb or Hct above normal values for age and sex is considered erythrocytosis.
+In secondary erythrocytosis, only red blood cells (RBCs) are increased, whereas in polycythemia vera Polycythemia Vera Polycythemia vera is a chronic myeloproliferative neoplasm characterized by an increase in morphologically normal red cells (its hallmark), but also white cells and platelets.
+Ten to 15% of... read more , RBCs, white blood cells (WBCs), and platelets will usually be increased.
+Any elevation of hemoglobin or hematocrit above normal values for age and sex is considered erythrocytosis.

 Common causes of secondary erythrocytosis include

 Tumors (tumor-associated erythrocytosis)

 Use of androgenic steroids

 Less common causes include certain congenital disorders such as